MichaelEischer/restic/doc/REST_backend.rst

       }
     ]

 If no entries exist, then an empty array object must be returned.
+If the repository does not contain a folder for the requested type, this must be treated like an empty folder.

 API version 3
 -------------